LGBTQIA+ Parent Struggles Parenting Parenting Teens

 Finally, we got to the core issue.
 Like all parents, before the child even came into the world this parent had a vision of who their child would be.
 Despite their open and accepting worldview, this parent had imagined a pretty traditional, heteronormative life for their child.
 Their fear was less about who their child might be than it was about having to let go of their own vision and expectations.
 Our society has conditioned us – from media to fashion to toys – to see gender as a binary of male/female.

-We prepared for conversations they could have to ease their child’s coming out process and made a plan for them to manage their own emotions through this journey.
+I prepared my client for conversations they could have to ease their child’s coming out process and made a plan for them to manage their own emotions through this journey.
 Shining the light on their fears and exploring expressed and unspoken thoughts provided this parent with the confidence that they would be able to be a true ally for their child no matter what.

 If you are struggling with the suspicion or knowledge that your child is queer and you’d like some support, please reach out, I’m here to help.
 Schedule a free call with me, no judgement just support.